rgeraldporter/inquiry-monad/README.md

 Runs function `f` against the `Pass` list -- but only if there are items in the `Pass` list.
 Otherwise, returns the `Inquiry`.
 (This is a `Pass`-preferring version of `faulted`.)

-i.e., "Run the function when something passes."
+i.e., "Run the function if something passes."

 Functionally equivalent to `.conclude(x => x, f)`.

 ### `.scratch(f)`

-Runs function `f` against the `Pass` list -- but only if there are no items in the `Pass` list.
+Runs function `f` against the `Fail` list -- but only if there are no items in the `Pass` list.
 Otherwise, returns the `Inquiry`.

-i.e., "Run the function when everything fails"
+i.e., "Run the function if everything fails"

 Functionally opposite of `.suffice(f)`.
 These two can be in the same chain.